Pood16/netflax/README.md

 - **Favorites System**: Add movies to your favorites list
 - **Responsive Design**: Fully responsive layout works on all device sizes
 - **Modern UI**: Contemporary design with indigo, emerald, and violet color scheme
+- **Movie Details**: View comprehensive information about each movie

 ## 🚀 Technology Stack